Hypertrophy

 How often do you do this?
 I like to train body parts more often than most people.
 It's gospel in some circles that you should only do a part once a week or some such.
 Nope.
 I try to hit everything 3 times a week for this type of training.

 What exercises should I do?
 You should always train opposing motions.
 Remember, I do not "do" muscles I only train movements since I have a strong requirement for functional strength.
 The last thing I want is some sort of training that will increase my chances of getting hurt.
-Oh, stick with the same exercises for all of these.
-Some people claim that you should swap off some variation of this or that exercise (e.g. chest press, then incline chest press, then wide grip, then narrow grip then decline chest press, then, aw heck why bother...)
+Oh, stick with the same basic exercises for all of these.
+Small variations are a good thing, e.g. one good suite of exercises is to alternate deadlifts with rack pulls, high pulls (aka jump shrug, but don't leave the floor!) and various grip RDLs.
+Some of these you cannot go nearly as heavy on as others and that is a good thing.
 Key point is that strength is a skill.
 Have some basic movements you train for strength and get very good at them.
 As long as they are large-scale compound exercises (pretty much everything in taiso is anyway) and you can do them (so no joint pain, for instance) don't bother looking at other variations.
-For instance, thanks to an old shoulder injury, I can only do (one-armed) pushups.
-Most chest presses make my should hurt because the actual motion is not anatomically quite correct.
-This is more than sufficient and I can assure you that doing a chest press I have excellent poundages, but why give myself a chronic condition?
+For instance, thanks to an old shoulder injury, I can only do (one-armed) pushups or dumbbells chest presses.
+Standard barbell chest presses make my should hurt because the actual motion is not anatomically quite correct.
+What I do is more than sufficient and I can assure you that doing a chest press I have excellent poundages, but why give myself a chronic condition?

 Major hypertrophy methods and how to do them